Tiefseetauchner/TiefGogy/README.md

 #show: tiefgogy.setup.with(
     title: none, // if set, creates a title page and sets the document title
     show-name: false, // if set, displays a name field next to headings of level 1
+    show-title-page: false, // whether the title page should be displayed
+    set-document-properties: true, // whether to set document properties like author and title
     page-counter: true, // if true, will display a page counter in the bottom right corner
     author: none, // if set, will display an author on the title page and set the document author )